rotundasoftware/backbone.viewOptions/README.md

 	options : [ "label" ]

 	initialize : function() {
-		// Now the options white-listed in the view's "options"
+		// Options that are white-listed in the view's "options"
 		// property are automatically attached to the view object. console.log( this.label );
 	}